byuitechops/byui-canvas-theme/build.md

 Use the `npm start` command to open a live server of your JS and CSS files and start watching for changes in those files.
 The `src` directory contains human-readable code while the `prod` directory contains the optimized code for Canvas.

+Make sure you edit the package.json to include the name of the branch you are on in the scripts section wherever 'dev' appears